Tori Allen-Martin

 Victoria Allen-Martin is a British actress, director and producer.
 She is known for the television series Pure (2019) and also took leading roles in Unforgotten (2018) and London Kills (2019).
 She is also known for portraying the role of Robin in The Season (2019), now known as Two Strangers Carry a Cake Across New York.

 In 2009 she founded and headed Interval Productions as its Creative Director.
-Interval Productions has produced eight musicals, including Streets, which was nominated for Offie awards in the Best New Musical category.
+Interval Productions has produced eight musicals, including Streets, nominated for the 2013 Offie for Best New Musical.
 Allen-Martin and co-writer Sarah Henley were also nominated for most promising new playwrights.

 Allen-Martin was shortlisted under the writers category for BBC New Talent Hotlist 2017.